Counting subsidized housing units in MA

 Comparing Navigator Totals to Agency Totals

-The numbers in the analysis below add up affordable units based on published agency counts.
-These numbers are reassuringly consistent with the Navigator count and they give a sense of the components of the count.
+The table below compiles published agency counts of affordable units.
+These counts are roughly consistent with the Navigator count and they give a sense of the components of the count.

 Table 2: Agency counts of Affordable Units in 2024